DimitriPalmer22/Relapse-Code-Documentation/_temp/03-07 Boss Fight Ideas.md

 [02-27 Meeting Notes](<./Meeting Notes/02-27 Meeting Notes.md>)

+# Firearm
+The boss is gonna use the standard pistol.
+However,

 # Neuro / Vital Powers

 I need a centralized way to easily add boss logic to EACH power.

+Boss Power SO

+- Corresponding Player Power
+- Charging
+	- Move while charging
+	-

 # Extra Abilities